Background Information

 - Discuss with GUM and specialist

-- Options include: azithromycin, erythromycin, amoxicillin
+- Safe antibiotic options include: azithromycin, erythromycin, amoxicillin

 - Test of cure is routinely needed in pregnant patients